streamaserver/streamaDocs/content/help.md

 Be sure to also check out our contributing information.

 ## Discord
 You can join the conversation on [Discord](https://discord.gg/CJEHWX9).
-Be sure to read the #information and #rules.
+Be sure to read the Docs before asking a question and the #information and #rules on Discord.